idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 <h3 id="2.3">2.3 Port class</h3>

 A Port enables a Block to send or receive data items (as DataNode).
-There are three types of ports used as inputs, parameters and outputs.
-Therefore, Port is the super-class of class InPort, ParamPort and OutPort.
+There are two main types of ports used as inputs and outputs.
+For input ports, they include both ports as input data and ports as input parameters.
+Therefore, Port is the super-class of class InPort and OutPort, and InPort is the super-class of ParamPort.

 **has self-attribute**
 * yw:filePathTemplate